dantehybridge/french-celery/README.md

 # Challenge Project - Create and run simple C# console applications (Get started with C#, Part 2)

-In this callenge project, you'll use Visual Studio Code to develop a C# application.
-The application will use arrays, foreach statements, and if statements to implement a list of design parameters.
+In this challenge project, you'll use Visual Studio Code to develop a C# application.
+The application will use arrays, `foreach` statements, and `if` statements to implement a list of design parameters.
 You'll begin by creating the array variables that contain your application data.
-To complete the project, you'll develop foreach and if statements that implement the application design goals.
+To complete the project, you'll develop `foreach` and `if` statements that implement the application design goals.

 ## Project overview
 You're developing a Student Grading application that automates the calculation of grades for each student in a class.
 The parameters for your application are: